Yash-G/modelearth-codechat/README.md

 # CodeChat - Repository-Intelligent Code Search

 > **Note**: This README contains all essential documentation.
 Previous documentation files have been consolidated here.
 Component-specific READMEs remain in their respective directories (`chat/README.md`, etc.).
 Archived components and old docs are in the `archive/` directory.
+View list of [modelearth repos](repos) used for Pinecoce vector training.

 ## 🚀 **Quick Start - Run the Main Pipeline**